 However, there are several licensed offshore sportsbooks that are offering betting options and odds for President Trump to be impeached.
-You will see several of these sites listed above, and they meet all the regulatory criteria and credentials legal online political betting.
+You will see several of these sites listed above, and they meet all the regulatory criteria and credentials to serve legal online political betting options.

 For bettors that do find local options, it may still be worth betting at a licensed offshore online sportsbook due to the bonuses and competitive odds offered.
 We recommend you shop the lines from both options.

-However, favor seems to be shifting with a bipartisan agreement concerning the potential for impeachment of Donald Trump.
-With additional mentions of illegalities concerning Russia and campaign funds, the oddsmakers have increased the President’s odds of impeachment, possibly during his first term.
+Favor seems to be shifting under concerns for a potential impeachment of Donald Trump.
+With additional mentions of illegalities concerning Russia, obstruction, and campaign funds, the oddsmakers have increased the President’s odds of impeachment, possibly during his first term.